zack-shoylev/devsite/source/_posts/2013-11-21-neutron-networking-vlan-provider-networks.markdown

 …
 ```

-The ability to connect to the instances from the controller confirms that proper VLAN tagging is taking place:
+The ability to connect to the instances from the controller confirms that proper vlan tagging is taking place:

 ```
 root@controller01:~# ssh -i .ssh/id_rsa ubuntu@172.16.0.102